SEO Management: Graphic of a rocket over a graph moving upward

 1. User-Focused Content

-• Depth: Your content should be long and detailed enough to be informative and add value to readers.
+• Depth: Your content should be long and detailed enough to add value to readers.

 • Relevancy: Your blog posts should address popular search queries in your industry and closely match user intent.

-• Frequency: The businesses who dominate the search rankings know that you need to publish often and regularly refresh older pieces of content.
+• Frequency: Businesses that dominate the search rankings regularly publish new content and refresh older pieces of content.

-• Multimedia: Include things like images, videos, and infographics to enhance reader understanding and encourage social media shares.
+• Multimedia: Effective content includes images, videos, and infographics to enhance reader understanding and encourage social media shares.

 2. On-Page SEO

-• Using relevant keywords (in titles, headers, meta descriptions, and the content you create).
+• Keyword use: Use relevant keywords in titles, headers, meta descriptions, and the content you create.

-• Internal linking and URL structure.
-Both users and search engines should be able to use links to discover other relevant content on your site.
+• Internal linking: Both users and search engines should be able to use links and relevant anchor text to discover other relevant content on your site.

-• Image optimization, including image size and compression where needed, and including alt text to help search engines decipher what the image is all about (this is also crucial for accessibility).
+• Image optimization: This includes image size and compression where needed.
+You should also add alt text to help search engines decipher what the image is all about (this is also crucial for accessibility).

 3. Off-Page SEO